 Who is to Blame for Losses?

 Most professionals have stated that the recommended investments got David Lerner in trouble.
-But, there is an undeniable number of questions and suspicions regarding the intentions of the firm.
-While there has been plenty of debate surrounding the accountability of David Lerner Associates, it can be agreed that they were negligent at the very least.
+But, there is an undeniable number of questions and suspicions regarding the firm’s intentions.
+While there has been plenty of debate surrounding the accountability of David Lerner Associates, it can be agreed that they were negligent, at the very least.

 Even throughout economic struggle and turmoil, the firm failed to question why the Apple REIT value was so high, lacking expected fluctuations.
 Even without backing from successful operations and timely payouts to investors, they still recommended the REIT to vulnerable individuals.
-Similarly, they recommended SOAEX, a high-risk investment, to vulnerable individuals who were not prepared to deal with such risks.
+Similarly, they recommended SOAEX, a high-risk investment, to vulnerable individuals unprepared for such risks.

-Whether they were unaware of the potential damage or were not concerned faced with lucrative commissions is uncertain.
-Although, time has unveiled some repetitive and concerning behaviors.
-Depending on the outcome of numerous hearings and cases, David Lerner Associates may be legally obligated to pay back investors or face the risk of being suspended or barred from the securities industry as a whole.
+It is uncertain whether they were unaware of the potential damage or were not concerned with lucrative commissions.
+Although, the time has unveiled some repetitive and concerning behaviors.
+Depending on the outcome of numerous hearings and cases, David Lerner Associates may be legally obligated to pay back investors or face the risk of being suspended or barred from the entire securities industry.